Toyota Yaris (2006 – 2011) At A Glance

 Toyota's global logistics mean different markets get different engines and transmissions.
 In Thailand all Yaris and Soluna are 110bhp 1.5 litre with 5-speed manual or 4-speed autoboxes.
 While European Yaris from the French factory come with 1.0 litre three cylinder Aygo engines, 1.3s from the old Yaris or the same 88bhp 1.4 diesels as offered in the MINI One D and Toyota Corolla.
 There aren't any true Euro automatics, just an electronically controlled electric clutch posing as an auto, available with the 1.3 and the diesel.
 And in Europe at least there aren't any of the previously popular ‘Postman Pat' Verso versions.
 Though that might change if Toyota finds it worthwhile to send us the Japanese Yaris Ractis.

-What does a Toyota Yaris (2006 - 2011) cost?
+Looking for a Toyota Yaris (2006 - 2011)?

 Real MPG average for a Toyota Yaris (2006 – 2011)